donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ```
 This is a simple quadratic equation.

-Depending the value of t, different task is performed.
+Depending on the value of t, different tasks are performed.

 1. Only negative real number solutions, or no real number solution for t
-    - this case suggests the delta angular displacement axis does not make the angular displacement to breach the threshold.
+    - This case suggests the delta angular displacement axis does not make the angular displacement breach the threshold.
 No extra task is done.
 2. $|\overrightarrow{\Delta\theta}| <= t$
-    - the magnitude of delta angular displacement is not enough to breach the threshold.
+    - The magnitude of delta angular displacement is not enough to breach the threshold.
 No extra task is done.
 3. $|\overrightarrow{\Delta\theta}| > t$
-    - delta angular displacement will make angular displacement to breach threshold in this case set the new angular displacement to
+    - Delta angular displacement will make angular displacement breach the threshold.
+In this case, set the new angular displacement to
       - $\overrightarrow{d}_{new} = \overrightarrow{d}_{old} + t\overrightarrow{a}$
-    - and set the angular velocity to zero because the bar has reached to its threshold and stopped.
+    - and set the angular velocity to zero because the bar has reached its threshold and stopped.
         $$\overrightarrow{\omega}_{new} = \overrightarrow{0}$$